 The purpose of your letter is to kick off a great relationship with your client, which means you don’t want them to feel like just another number.
 While you can work with a template, make sure you’re personalizing each one you send out.
 Use their names, add any applicable dates for their wedding, and any other personal touches you can think of.
 By keeping things personal, you’ll make your new client feel important and valued to your business.

 Awkward or Over the Top Phrases

-Along with avoiding impersonal terms in your client welcome letter, try to avoid phrases that don’t feel natural!
+Along with avoiding impersonal terms in your new client welcome letter, try to avoid phrases that don’t feel natural!
 Phrases like, “we’re honored”, “esteemed client”, or other wordy options can feel fake or forced.
 Instead, use warmer phrases, like “Thanks for choosing us!”
 While you want to keep things professional, using slightly more casual wording can make you seem more personable to your new couple.

 Non-Branded Content or Busy Designs

-When choosing the template for your client welcome letter, you’ll find yourself faced with a lot of options!
+When choosing the template for your new client welcome letter, you’ll find yourself faced with a lot of options!
 Whether you use Canva or another option, be selective with this part – make sure your letter is well branded, so your client knows exactly who the letter came from.
 This can be a simple letterhead, or a standard design you have for other deliverables!
 However, avoid the pitfall of busy designs – these can be distracting and feel unprofessional to a new client.
 Opt for streamlined designs and minimal elements to make sure the focus is on what you have to say.